JesseWWolfgang/pokeemerald-expansion/README.md

 This var is reset to 0xFF (empty) upon loading a map just the same as the temp vars, so it should be set before using these movements.

+A script macro `lookatobject localId:req, targetLocalId:req` has also been added to perform the `varset`, `movement` and `waitmovement` calls in one go.

 ## Improved Facing Direction

 Adds a config option `OW_USE_IMPROVED_FACING_DIRECTION` in `include/config/overworld.h` to improve the way